diff3/cMangos-tbc-docker/README.md

 You need to add folders to the bin foler .
 Program for exctracting the data can be found in server/bin/tools folder.
 At the moment where is no docker container for automatecly extract the data.
+Se tutorial on [cmangos page](https://github.com/cmangos/issues/wiki/Installation-Instructions#extract-files-from-the-client)